 In Toronto, child care options for ages 1-3 are scarce.
 So scarce, that as more young families are choosing to raise their kids downtown, the waitlist could be up to 2+ years for reputable daycares and private schools!

 So while I didn’t end up having to make that donation — plus it did occur to me that a morally ethical school wouldn’t accept it anyway haha.
-I ended up applying for 3 schools and landed a spot for my top pick at a wonderful Montessori School by being over-prepared and organized… basically waddling in at 8 months pregnant to meet with the Owner/Director and dropping a $5,000 tuition deposit to secure CJ his spot for TWO YEARS LATER!
+I ended up applying for 3 schools and landed a spot for my top pick at a wonderful Montessori School by being over-prepared and organized… basically waddling in at 8 months pregnant to meet with the Owner/Director and dropping a large deposit to secure CJ his spot for TWO YEARS LATER!
 I won the golden ticket.

 I made some bold and heart palpitating changes in 2018.
 Traveling for most of the year and worldschooling CJ then making a giant move from Toronto to the SF Bay Area.